NCBI-Hackathons/Design-of-ICD-9-to-10-conversion-function-for-the-R-package-icd/README.md

 ### Lessons Learned

-We need to distinguish between multiple data versions (ICD-9 vs. 10) as well as multiple data formats (short vs. decimal).
-However, many of the built-in functions are not set up for vectorization, which means the code may run slowly.
-We have tried to optimize our functions while still including to ability to check which data version and format and also convert based on a logical structure.
-In the future, use of tidyverse packages as well as parallelization would improve performance in larger datasets.
+- We need to distinguish between multiple data versions (ICD-9 vs. 10) as well as multiple data formats (short vs. decimal).
+    - Many of the built-in functions are not set up for vectorization, which means the code may run slowly.
+    - We tried to optimize our functions while still including to ability to check which data version and format and also convert based       on a logical structure.
+- In the future, use of tidyverse packages as well as parallelization would improve performance in larger datasets.